TrawsCymru long distance buses are an ideal way of exploring Wales.

 National Express Accessible Transport provides tailored accessible solutions and Megabus offers guidance to passengers with disabilities, though it is important to book any special requirements in advance.

 Getting around North and South Wales by car is straightforward.
-Travelling from north to south is a picturesque route that includes Snowdonia, the Cambrian Mountains and the Brecon Beacons, it’s not the fastest route but think of the views, picnic and photo opportunities.
+Travelling from north to south is a picturesque route that includes Eryri (Snowdonia), the Cambrian Mountains and the Brecon Beacons, it’s not the fastest route but think of the views, picnic and photo opportunities.

 The most scenic drives in Wales count among the best in Britain.
-Some favourite routes with fantastic views include the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Snowdon and Marine Drive around Great Orme, Llandudno.
+Some favourite routes with fantastic views include the A466 along the Wye Valley, the B4574 from Rhayader to the Vale of Rheidol, the A4069 across the Black Mountain range, the A4086, A498 and A4085 around Yr Wyddfa (Snowdon) and Marine Drive around Great Orme, Llandudno.

+There's a list of electric charging points on the Transport for Wales website.
 There are electric vehicle charging points in many National Trust locations.
 You can charge your car while you visit a stately home or enjoy exploring a garden or beach.
+There are also 40 charging points at the National Library of Wales in Aberystwyth, Mid Wales.

 Rural Wales is one of Britain’s best cycling destinations.
 By following the National Cycle Network, you can explore some of Wales’ most appealing country lanes, disused railway lines and forest paths by bike.
 Sustrans, the charity which created the network, has a great list of routes on their website.
 There are also several major long-distance routes: